Brent-T/React_Flux_Implementations/README.md

 This project is used for comparing the most popular state managment implementations based on the Flux architecture.

-For more information on the Flux architecture: [Flux: Application architecture for building user interfaces](https://facebook.github.io/flux/)
+More information on the Flux architecture can he found [here](https://facebook.github.io/flux/).

 ## Implementations